nxt-dev/nxt-dev.github.io/docs/user_docs/docs/extensions.md

 ## Simple Remote Context
 In Maya simply navigate to the nxt menu and select "Create Maya Context".
 You'll be prompted to enter a name, the name you enter will be how you call your custom Maya context.
-For more on using custom contexts [see here](tutorials.md#contexts)
+For more on using custom contexts [see here](tutorials.md#contexts).

 # In depth explanations:
 ### Config dir

 Custom configurations are graphs and code that extends or alters the functionality of nxt.
-Cofigs are not to be confused with preferences which are soley UX related.
+Cofigs are not to be confused with preferences which are solely UX related.

 To add a config there are two approaches, both of which are compatible with eachother.